-(a) A minimum of Four rounds have been completed for League and National Contests.

-(See FAI rule 5.F.13 for discards)

-- (b) A Minimum of Twelve Competitors must start the Contest. - (c) The Contest is flown to the current FAI F3F Rules (Local Rules / Conditions Permitting). - (d) A Competitor, regardless of their location, may choose to enter any League Contest in either the Northern or Southern Venue - (e) Northern and Southern Competitions should not be scheduled for the same weekend.
-Exception will only be allowed where the availability of dates or venues prevent such an arrangement. - (f) A multiday Competition is one scheduled to last more than one day, and have the clear aim to fly as many rounds as practicable.
+- (a) A minimum of four rounds have been completed for League and National Contests (See FAI rule 5.F.13 for discards). - (b) A Minimum of eight (8) competitors must start the Contest. - (c) The Contest is flown to the current FAI F3F Rules (Local Rules / Conditions Permitting). - (d) A Competitor, regardless of their location, may choose to enter any League Contest in either the Northern or Southern Venue - (e) Northern and Southern Competitions should not be scheduled for the same weekend.
+Exception will only be allowed where the availability of dates or venues prevent such an arrangement. - (f) A multi-day Competition is one scheduled to last more than one day, and have the clear aim to fly as many rounds as practicable.
 However to be valid for inclusion in the Final League results, not less than Four rounds must be completed over the number of days allocated for the competition - (g) Radios operating on the 2.4GHz band are allowed but no information from the model to the transmitter is permitted except receiver battery state and signal strength. - (h) Models must be controlled solely by the competitor from the ground.
 The use of any on-board devices such as gyroscopes are expressly forbidden.
 Competitors found using such equipment will be immediately banned from the competition.

-7.9.3.1.5 League Contest Schedule
+7.6.1.5 League Contest Schedule

 - (a) A Competitors final League Score will be determined by, adding up the 'normalised' scores achieved in completed League and National Contests. - (b) A minimum of three and a maximum of four League Contests to be scheduled in both the North and the South.
-In addition, a minimum of one and a maximum of four National Contests to be scheduled at the start of the year, all as described in 7.9.3.1.2. - (c) Up to two Reserve dates should be set for both North and South Competitions.
+In addition, a minimum of one and a maximum of four National Contests to be scheduled at the start of the year, all as described in 7.6.1.2. - (c) Up to two Reserve dates should be set for both North and South Competitions.
 Where two dates are specified, then one date to be at approximately the mid point of the season.
-In addition, provision for a reserve date for the BMFA F3F Nationals must be included in the calendar.

-- (d) All League Contest Schedules to be carried out by the League Co-ordinator(s) as referred to in 7.9.3.1.2, to ensure that where possible, all venues and dates are declared before the start of the season.
-For any contest added later, then at least six weeks notice must be given by the League Co-ordinator stating, the venue and date of the contest for it to be valid for inclusion in the final league results. - (e) A Competitors final League Results will be determined as follows :-
+In addition, provision for a reserve date for the BMFA F3F Nationals must be included in the calendar. - (d) All League Contest Schedules to be carried out by the League Co-ordinator(s) as referred to in 7.6.1.2, to ensure that where possible, all venues and dates are declared before the start of the season.
+For any contest added later, then at least six weeks notice must be given by the League Co-ordinator stating, the venue and date of the contest for it to be valid for inclusion in the final league results. - (e) Where the League Schedules has been correctly declared as in section (d) above, but due to inclement weather forecast at the chosen venue, an alternative venue, in the same area of the UK, may be specified.
+Notice must be given not later than 48hours before the morning of the competition, that an alternative venue will be used

+(f) A Competitors final League Results will be determined as follows:-

-(i) Total Number of League Contests Completed
+Total Number of League or National Contests Completed

+Eight to Nine

+Six or Seven

+Four or Five

+Three or fewer

-Eight Best of Four to Count
+Best Five to Count

-Six or Seven Best of Three to count
+Best Four to count

-Three to Five Best of Two to count
+Best Three to count

-Less than Three All Results to count
+All Results to count